iamgauravkushwaha/iamgauravkushwaha.github.io/README.md

 ####  To get a growth oriented position in a reputed organization where my skills can be utilize for the growth of the organization

 ######  [iamgauravkushwaha.github.io](https://iamgauravkushwaha.github.io/) . [linkedin.com/in/gauravkushwaha1212](https://linkedin.com/in/gauravkushwaha1212) . [gkushwaha1212@gmail.com](mailto:gkushwaha1212@gmail.com) . [+91 9770726122](tel:+919770726122)
 <br>

 ## PROFESSIONAL SUMMARY
-- Have good knowledge on ASP.NET, ADO.NET, HTML, CSS, SQL Server 2019.
+- Have good knowledge on ASP.NET, ADO.NET, HTML, CSS and SQL Server.

 - Proficient in OOPS.

 - Quick learner, Ready to adapt to new technologies.

 - Proficient in C# Programming Language.

 - Have good communication and logical skills.

 ## OPEN SOURCE PROJECTS